-The “Urban Bicycle” has won the 22nd International Bicycle Design Competition Merit Award.
+The “Urban Bicycle” has won the IDA design award and the 22nd International Bicycle Design Competition Merit Award.
 Link：

 This project has been featured by Yanko Design.
 Link: http://www.yankodesign.com/2018/06/05/the-last-mile-made-easy/

 Male urban commuters who usually cycle for short distance and need to bring their bicycle to some public spaces.